Characteristics Of Hawach Flash Columns

 The formation of a flash phenomenon

 The boiling point of water is higher than 100℃ when the water is heated under a certain pressure.
-The higher the pressure, the higher the boiling point of water and the higher the heat content.
-When the pressure decreases, some sensible heat is released, and this excess heat will be absorbed in the form of latent heat, causing some water to be “flash” into steam.
+The higher pressure, the water has a higher boiling point, the higher caloric content.
+When the pressure reduces, some sensible heat is released, and this needless heat will be absorbed in the form of hidden heat, causing some water to be “flash” into steam.

 The differences between SPE column, Flash column, HPLC column